reactorlabs/rir/README.md

 ## Building from Source

+This is currently only tested on Ubuntu.

     git clone https://github.com/reactorlabs/rir
     cd rir
     cmake -DCMAKE_BUILD_TYPE=build_type .    # possible build_types: release, debugopt, debug
     # Fetch and build dependencies.
 This will build gnur from source, which takes a while.
-    # To build llvm from source (for debug symbols) do:
+    # To build llvm from source (for debug symbols) set the following.
+This can take a long time to build.
     # export BUILD_LLVM_FROM_SRC=1
     make setup
+    # Run cmake again, this should now say "Found LLVM 11"
+    cmake .
     make

+Now run Ř with

+    bin/R

+If you want to develop Ř then it is highly recommended to use off-tree builds and ninja instead of make.
+See further down (Hacking).

 ### macOS